Closing Concert

 source: Künstleragentur Dr. Raab & Dr. Böhm

-Buchbinder holds honorary memberships with the Vienna Philharmonic, the Gesellschaft der Musikfreunde in Vienna, the Vienna Konzerthaus Society, the Vienna Symphony Orchestra, and the Israel Philharmonic Orchestra.
-He was the first soloist to be awarded the Golden Badge of Honour by the Staatskapelle Dresden.
+Rudolf Buchbinder is an honorary member of the Vienna Philharmonic Orchestra, the Gesellschaft der Musikfreunde in Wien, the Wiener Konzerthausgesellschaft, the Vienna Symphony Orchestra and the Israel Philharmonic Orchestra.
+He is the first soloist to be awarded the Golden Badge of Honor by the Staatskapelle Dresden.

-A dedicated scholar, Buchbinder places immense value on source research.
-His private music library includes 39 complete editions of Beethoven’s piano sonatas and an extensive collection of first editions, original publications, and manuscript copies of the piano parts for Brahms’s two piano concertos.
+Buchbinder attaches great importance to source research.
+His private collection of sheet music includes 39 different editions of Beethoven's complete piano sonatas as well as an extensive archive of first printings, original editions and copies of the autograph piano parts of both piano concertos by Johannes Brahms.

 About the Programme